Tokyo Fist: Plot

-The film tells the story of a Japanese door-to-door insurance salesman, Tsuda Yoshiharu, who takes up boxing after a chance meeting with a former high school friend, Kojima Yakuji.
+Tsuda Yoshiharu, a door-to-door insurance salesman, takes up boxing after a chance meeting with a former high school friend, Kojima Yakuji.
 Tsuda is shown to be under immense stress due to having to support both himself and his fiancée, Hizuru, who quit her job after they became engaged.
-One day, Hizuru invites Kojima into Tsuda's apartment.
-Kojima comes onto Hizuru, who rejects him.
-Still, Tsuda finds out and becomes enraged at Kojima, but Kojima beats Tsuda badly and humiliates him in front of Hizuru.
-Hizuru is intrigued by the animalistic Kojima, and, after a confrontation in a restaurant with Tsuda, breaks up with him and moves in with Kojima.
+One day, Kojima turns up at Tsuda's apartment claiming he was invited, and Hizuru lets him in.
+While ostensibly waiting for Tsuda, Kojima comes on to Hizuru, who rejects him.
+Still, Tsuda finds out and becomes enraged.
+He confronts Kojima only to be beaten badly and humiliated in front of Hizuru.

+Intrigued by the animalistic Kojima, Hizuru breaks up with Tsuda and moves in with his rival.
 She also starts to pierce herself and get tattoos.
-She wants to box, but is denied that life by the surprisingly cowardly Kojima, who says she is a scary freak of a woman.
+Hizuru also wants to take up boxing but is denied that life by the surprisingly cowardly Kojima, who says she is a scary freak of a woman.
+Kojima is offered a fight against an incredibly deadly boxer and is shown to be wary of accepting.

+Kojima explains to Hizuru how he got into boxing.
+When he and Tsuda were in high school, a mutual friend was killed by salarymen.
+Tsuda and Kojima both vowed to learn boxing and take revenge when the culprits were released from prison.
+However, Tsuda abandoned this plan and suppressed the memories of the event, leaving only Kojima continuing down this path.
+To Kojima, Tsuda has become "a nobody" reminiscent of the salarymen.
+Hizuru warns Kojima that, by provoking Tsuda, he is inadvertently creating a killing machine.
+Kojima brushes off Hizuru's offer to fight her, to which she berates Kojima and states that everyone considers him a coward.
+In a rage, Kojima accepts the dangerous fight he had been offered earlier.

-Tsuda still has feelings for Hizuru, and he keeps trying to win her back, leading to a confrontation where they bond by beating each other's faces to a pulp (Tsuda ends up badly mutilated in the process).
-In the end, Kojima and Tsuda have a sparring match in their boxing club, in which leads Kojima beats Tsuda to near death.
-Afterwards, Kojima goes on to fight a real boxing match while Tsuda is in the hospital being treated for wounds to his eye.
-Meanwhile, Hizuru has gone overboard with the piercings and has implanted several metal bars in her body.
+Tsuda's continued efforts to win Hizuru back, leading to a confrontation where they bond by beating each other's faces to a pulp.
+Hizuru returns home to engage in aggressive sex with Kojima.
+Tsuda and Kojima have a sparring match in their boxing club, in which Kojima nearly beats Tsuda to death.
+Afterwards, Kojima fights his real boxing match while Tsuda is in the hospital being treated for his bleeding eye.
+Meanwhile, Hizuru has gone overboard with the piercings and has implanted several metal bars into her flesh.

 Kojima wins the match, but he has been pushed past his limit and his face is shown to be unrecognizable because of injuries.
 His face breaks apart while he is celebrating his victory, suggesting fatal wounds.
-Hizuru is shown to be in a field, where she attempts to rip out her various piercings but ends up bleeding to death.
-The final scene shows Tsuda standing in front of an apartment building, the pupil of his eye now missing.
+Hizuru is shown in a field, where she attempts to rip out her various piercings, but ends up bleeding to death.
+Tsuda is last seen standing in front of an apartment building, the pupil of his eye now missing.
+The final shot of the film is a zoom in on a punching bag hanging in an empty boxing gym while the cheers of a crowd are heard.